We all need help sometimes....

-So I use a mixture of self-empowering coaching, solutions focused counselling and holistic compassionate psychotherapy to help you achieve the mindset that works best for you.
-In a comfortable, quiet and relaxing setting, we work together practically yet with compassion.
-I work using a range of coaching and psychological techniques. which include tapping or emotional freedom technique EFT, Cognitive Behaviour Therapy, Mindfulness, Inner Child work, ACT therapy, EMDR, Regression to Cause to mention a few.
+I use a mixture of self-empowering coaching, solutions focused counselling and holistic compassionate psychotherapy to help you achieve the mindset you desire.
+In a comfortable, quiet and relaxing setting, we work together in a compassionate yet focused manner.
+I use a range of coaching and psychological techniques which include tapping or emotional freedom technique EFT, Cognitive Behaviour Therapy CBT, Mindfulness, Inner Child work & Self-Compassion building, Clinical Hypnotherapy, ACT therapy, EMDR, Regression to Cause to mention a few.

 There are many misconceptions about hypnotherapy, hypnosis, and what these involve, so you may be interested to read the FAQs below...